-Figures 5(a)-(d) show the results for traffic classes 1 through 4.
+Figures 6(a)-(d) show the results for traffic classes 1 through 4.
 For illustrative purposes, we plot the values of 1/(effective rate) as a function of the link capacity and as a function of the number of paths.

-Figures 5(a)-(d) show the results for deterministic QoS and for the two statistical QoS schemes considered here.
+Figures 6(a)-(d) show the results for deterministic QoS and for the two statistical QoS schemes considered here.
 A larger value of 1/(effective rate) indicates a better statistical multiplexing gain.
 The effective rate of a flow with deterministic QoS is not sensitive to increases in link capacity or in the number of paths.
 For QoS with class-level aggregation, the statistical multiplexing gain increases with the link capacity, but does not increase with the number of paths.
 However, as discussed earlier, the achievable statistical multiplexing gain is dependent on the length of a route.
-In Figures 5(a)-(d) we include plots for route lengths of 1 node, 2 nodes, and 10 nodes.
+In Figures 6(a)-(d) we include plots for route lengths of 1, 2, and 10.